isomerpages/moe-silingpri/_our-experiences/Staff Recognition.md

 in school.
 Beyond this, Ms Tan is always willing to extend a helping hand whenever I seek her support regarding my child.
 On one occasion, my child experienced a nosebleed in school.
-Ms Tan immediately informed us, calmly gave reassurance, administered basic first aid, ensured that my child returned home safely.
+Ms Tan immediately informed us, calmly gave reassurance, administered basic first aid and ensured that my child returned home safely.
 I feel very fortunate and reassured to have Ms Tan care for my child over the years.
 I sincerely hope she will be recognised for her dedication, compassion, and genuine care for her students."</p>
 <p></p>
 <p><em>- Ms Teo</em>
 </p>